SERIES II

 It was replaced in 1925 with a silver shield.

 SDPD's current badge was adopted in 1930.
+The badge memo came after a prototype was made by the LA Stamp Company.

 In 1989, a gold six point star was allowed to be worn to commemorate the SDPD's 100th anniversary.